 Buses and trains run frequently from just about everywhere in India to Agra.
 Its one of most popular destinations for tourists both foreign and Indian locals which means there are plenty of ways to get there.

 The cheapest and fastest way is an unreserved train which I took from Mathura.
-If you prefer to reserve the seat you will need to create an account on irctc.co.in.
+The unreserved system is a bit chaotic to say the least so if you prefer to reserve the seat you will need to create an account on irctc.co.in.

 Buses leave regularly from just about every city but word on the street is you will literally need to run to get on.
 They slow down but don’t stop!